videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/docs/readme.md

 ![](https://github.com/videor/AutoPilotConditionalAccess/blob/master/AutoPilotConditionalAccess/azure-quickstart-templates/images/AppRegistration7.PNG)

-# Step 3: Deploy the Azure Quickstart Template

-# Step 4: Create a Managed Identity for your Automation
+# Step 3: Create a Managed Identity for your Automation

 Managed identities for Azure resources is a feature of Azure Active Directory.
 Please look at [**managed Identity**]( https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) for more information.